Testing time order and Leggett-Garg inequalities with noninvasive measurements on public quantum computers: Introduction

 A partial solution is measuring not projectively, but with a finite strength.
 The smaller the strength, the better.
 It can be done by adding an interaction with an auxiliary detection space, equivalent to a positive operator-valued measure (POVM)~\cite{kraus,povm,peres,nielsen}.
 Such a measurement leads to a balance between accuracy and disturbance.
 In time-continuous version, the measurement causes a collapse, becoming effectively a projection, within the timescale depending on the measurement strength~\cite{grw,cont}.
-The POVM is noninvasive only if it's commuting with all the relevant observables, e.g. identity~\cite{busch}.
+The POVM is noninvasive only if it is commuting with all the relevant observables, e.g. identity~\cite{busch}.

 The strongest candidate for a genuine noninvasive measurement is the so-called weak measurement.
-It's modeled so that it has small strength and disturbance~\cite{aav}.
+It is modeled so that it has small strength and disturbance~\cite{aav}.
 In the weak measurement scheme, the auxiliary detector gains information from the weakly-measured system in a form of an additional signal on top of the device noise, scaled by the measurement strength.
 The latter is meant to be small.
 Notice that in this scenario the disturbance of the weakly measured system is also weak, as it scales with the square of the measurement strength, see Fig. \ref{weakscheme}.

 Weak measurements remain in conflict with restrictions following from classical realism.
-Their averages exceed the projective limits~\cite{weakx91,weakx,aweak,aweak2,lundeen} and violate LG inequalities by a combination of correlations in time~\cite{palacios-laloy:10,jor1,jor2,lgw1,lgw2,gog,semi1,semi2,semi3,semi4}.
-The natural model of weak measurement~\cite{bednorz:10,abn} leads to correlations depending on the time order of measurements~\cite{bfb}, and violation of conservation of energy and other classical invariants of motion in third order correlations~\cite{cons}.
-The former issue has also been shown experimentally~\cite{curic}.
+Their averages exceed the projective limits~\cite{weakx91,weakx,aweak,aweak2,lundeen}. \cor{They allow in theory to violate LG inequalities by a combination of correlations in time~\cite{lgw1,jor1,jor2,semi3}.
+The experiments achieved the violation with only partial realization of weak measurements~\cite{palacios-laloy:10,gog,semi1,semi2,semi4}.
+In particular \cite{palacios-laloy:10} makes the measurement in the frequency domain and with the time correlation retrieved by the inverse Fourier transform.
+In \cite{lgw2,semi1,semi2} the weak measurement is mapped onto the positional degree of freedom, and in \cite{gog,semi4} one couples the detector and the system by the operation which is strong (maximally entangling), but its action is actually weak because of specially prepared state.
+The optical experiments \cite{gog,lgw2,semi1,semi2} rely also on postselection on the registered photons.} The natural model of weak measurement~\cite{bednorz:10,abn} leads to correlations depending on the time order of measurements~\cite{bfb}, and violation of conservation of energy and other classical invariants of motion in third order correlations~\cite{cons}.
+The former issue has also been shown experimentally~\cite{curic} \cor{which also maps the weak measurement on the position and needs postselection}.